PXL-IT-NET/Guts-DotNetEssentials/README.md

 The matching test projects contain **automated tests** that can be run to check if your solution is correct.

 ## Getting Started
-First you need to clone or download the files in this repository on your local machine.
+First you need to clone the files in this repository on your local machine.
 You will use the Visual Studio **git** functionalities to accomplish this.

 #### Connect to GitHub

-- Go to the *Team Explorer* window (*View -> Team Explorer*)
+- Go to the *Team Explorer* window in Visual Studio (*View -> Team Explorer*)
 - Click on the *Manage Connections* button (The green power plug)
 - Under *Hosted Service Providers* click on the GitHub *Connect* link
 - Fill in your GitHub credentials